 Want to know more?

 The current “Historically Jeffco” (Issue 37, 2016) is dedicated to transportation in Jefferson County, and includes an article on funiculars.
 Additionally, Barb Warden wrote a short book on the topic titled, “The Funiculars of Golden Colorado” in 2012.
-It is available for purchase at the Golden History Center for $15.
+It is available for purchase at the Golden History Center (now Golden History Museum) for $15.

 Let me know if you have something to add.